KevinGThomas/muhammaraJS/muhammara/README.md

 The documentation for MuhammaraJS / HummusJS is still located at the hummusJS github wiki: available [here](https://github.com/galkahana/HummusJS/wiki)

-## muhammara-recipe '(formerly known as hummus-recipe) as been added
+## muhammara-recipe (formerly known as hummus-recipe) as been added

 Muhammara-recipe and hummus-recipe has been integrated, dependencies updated and is now shipped along with muhammara itself.